 Abalone is one of the sources of the mother of pearl, as it is a type of mollusk secreting nacre.
 So, in this sense, it is just like the oyster.
 However, it is rare to spot it, due to which it is highly valuable.

 The best combination to use with Mother of Pearl

 If you wish to fortify the defending energies around you, consider using mother of pearl with agate, ruby, jade, or malachite.
-It is also recommended using it with garnet, petalite, jet, tigers’ eye, yellow jasper, aquamarine, and rainbow moonstone for harnessing the power of the gem’s energies in a more effective way.
-If you intend to fight against a skin disorder, it is recommended using this gemstone with blue lace agate, aventurine, carnelian, or fancy jasper.
+It is also recommended to use it with garnet, petalite, jet, tigers’ eye, yellow jasper, aquamarine, and rainbow moonstone for harnessing the power of the gem’s energies in a more effective way.
+If you intend to fight against a skin disorder, it is recommended to use this gemstone with blue lace agate, aventurine, carnelian, or fancy jasper.